ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 requirement imposed by an external entity (e.g., law enforcement agency) also performed using DNS-based content filtering.

-End-users or network administrators leveraging DNS services that perform filtering may wish to receive more explanatory information about such a filtering to resolve problems with the filter -- for example to contact the DNS service administrator to allowlist a DNS domain that was erroneously filtered or to understand the reason a particular
+End users or network administrators leveraging DNS services that perform filtering may wish to receive more explanatory information about such a filtering to resolve problems with the filter -- for example to contact the DNS service administrator to allowlist a DNS domain that was erroneously filtered or to understand the reason a particular